 Change your app settings

-Now it’s time to take steps to actually solve your Drive upload problems.
+Now it’s time to take steps to actually fix all the issues and receive faster Google Drive upload.
 A good starting point is to configure basic settings in your Google Drive app.
 If you’re using a desktop version, open Settings (choose the icon & click on three dots).
 Then click on Preferences > Advanced.

 In this section, you’ll see different options of how to configure your Google Drive.
 But if you want to increase upload speed, choose Direct connection under “Proxy” and Don’t limit for Upload Rate (and maybe also Download Rate) under “Bandwidth”.